What is our goal for the conversations on The Post?

 What is a featured comment?

-Featured comments are comments picked by Post staff members to highlight the best contributions to the discussion.
-Criteria include: likes by readers, replies and previous history from a specific reader.
+Featured comments are comments picked by Post staff members to highlight thoughtful and diverse contributions to the discussion.
+Criteria include: likes by readers, replies, and previous history from a specific reader.
+We also take into consideration comments that offer personal experiences related to the story.

 Is there a way to see my past comments on The Post?